codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 ---

-If you've been working with Codefresh GitOps, you're likely familiar with managing Argo CD applications in Codefresh — from creating them to monitoring deployments and resources.
+If you've been working with Codefresh GitOps, you're probably already familiar with managing Argo CD applications in Codefresh.
+From creating applications, to monitoring deployments and resources.

-!
-Our Environments and Products feature takes your software development and deployment game to a whole new level!
-It makes them easier to manage, more transparent, and more accessible, enhancing your software development and deployment processes.
+If you are just starting out with Codefresh GitOps, you may want to work through our [quick start on Argo CD applications]({{site.baseurl}}/docs/quick-start/gitops-quick-start/create-app-ui/) to get started.

+This quick start will focus on the next generation features for Argo CD applications in Codefresh GitOps, Environments and Products, for a whole new development and deployment experience!
+For detailed information on tasks and features, see [Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/) and [Products]({{site.baseurl}}/docs/dashboards/gitops-products/).

-In this quick start, we'll introduce you to the concept and purpose of Environments and Products.
+Let's start with why you would to   you to what oyou get the concept and purpose of Environments and Products.
 We'll then delve into how to work with them to streamline and empower your software development lifecycle.

-For detailed information, see [Environments]({{site.baseurl}}/docs/dashboards/gitops-environments/) and [Products]({{site.baseurl}}/docs/dashboards/gitops-products/).

-Hey there, DevOps enthusiast!
-If you've been diving into Codefresh GitOps, you're probably already pretty comfy with Argo CD applications in Codefresh.
-From creating apps to keeping an eye on resources and deployments, you've got it down.

-But guess what?
-It's time to level up!
-Our Environments and Products feature takes your software development and deployment game to a whole new level.
-We're talking easier workflows, total transparency, and making the whole process more accessible than ever.

-First up, we'll break down what Environments and Products are all about, and why they're game-changers for your software development lifecycle.
-Ready to empower your DevOps journey?
-Let's dive in!

-For all the nitty-gritty details,
-## About Environments & Products

-**What is an Environment in Codefresh?**
-As a developer, you must be familair with the role of environments in the lifecyle of applications.
-In Codefresh GitOps, an Environment is a custom entity, identified by a unique name, comprising one or more pairs of clusters and namespaces.
-Once defined, an Environment is automatically populated by the applications deployed to it.
+##### What do you get from Environments?

+Here are some key benefits of Environments:

+* Mirror your SDLC
+  Codefresh Environments are designed to mirror your software development life cycle (SDLC).
+By aligning applications with their development stages, Environments offer a clear and contextual view of the entire application lifecycle, as it moves from development to production.

+*  Effortless creation
+  Creating an Environment in Codefresh is straightforward and intuitive.
+All you need is a unique name and the Kubernetes clusters and namespaces to associate with the Environment.

+* Contextual visibility
+  Environments consolidate Kubernetes clusters and namespaces, providing a unified view of all Argo CD applications deployed within.
+This centralized perspective allows teams to effortlessly track application deployments across various clusters and namespaces, enhancing operational transparency.

+* Simply scalability and maintenance
+  Environments are equally simple to scale and maintain as they are to create, without complicating the setup.
+Whether expanding infrastructure or adapting to evolving project requirements, scaling is as simple as adding more Environments, or adding more clusters or namespaces to existing Environments.
+  For flexibility, Codefresh allows you to add Environments without deploying any applications.

   {% include
 	image.html
 	lightbox="true"
 	file="/images/gitops-environments/argo-apps-organized-into-envs.png"